mtreinish/ciml/README.rst

 This selects the required number of runs from the local cache, it loads the data into memory, it runs the normalization step and it saves the three resulting datasets (traning, dev and test) into numpy compressed archives (.npz) files.
-It also creates one compressed archieve for the feature labels.
+It also creates one compressed archive for the feature labels.

 There are several extra options that can be used to control size and normalization of the resulting dataset.
 For more help run: